About Google Business Profile

-Google My Business makes it easy for customers to find and connect with your business when they’re using Google Search and Maps.
-When you create and verify a business listing, you can manage how your business appears on Google to make a great first impression and keep your info up-to-date.
+Google Business Profile makes it easy for customers to find and connect with your business when they’re using Google Search and Maps.
+When you create and verify a Business Profile, you can manage how your business appears on Google to make a great first impression and keep your info up-to-date.
 As people find you on Google, you’ll gain insights on customer behavior and learn how they’re discovering and interacting with your business.

-Google My Business gives you tools that can help your business succeed, but sometimes running a business doesn’t leave you enough time to establish and maintain a successful business listing.
+Business Profile gives you tools that can help your business succeed, but sometimes running a business doesn’t leave you enough time to establish and maintain a successful Business Profile.
 If you need a helping hand or want some expert advice, you may choose to work with a third party.
 There are many third parties to choose from, ranging from large companies that manage hundreds of customers to individual web consultants.

-Although Google My Business is a free tool, third parties often charge a fee to manage your listing.
-They can provide valuable services like keeping your listing up-to-date, providing you with customer insights, answering your questions, and responding to reviews.
+Although Business Profile is a tool that can be used at no charge, third parties often charge a fee to manage your profile.
+They can provide valuable services like keeping your profile up-to-date, providing you with customer insights, answering your questions, and responding to reviews.
 It’s important to understand the benefits that you may be get from a third party so that you can evaluate whether or not you’re getting the best return on your investment.

 Here are five best practices for selecting and working with a third party:

 - Be selective.
 Ask these questions when selecting a third party to work with: